Contributing#

 Once you are finished, you can add, commit and push what you have done on GitHub and then create a pull request (see How to contribute).

-As we want all the documentation to look the same way, configure your Sphinx like us:
+As we want all the documentation to look the same way, your Sphinx configuration file conf.py

 The theme we are using is the Read the Docs Sphinx Theme.
 The theme can be installed like this